-The Animal Services Department protects the community by offering animals for adoption, providing housing and medical care for stray animals rescued in the community, and promoting humane treatment of animals.
 The Office of Emergency Services/Fire Warden is responsible for developing and maintaining plans for responding to local emergencies including natural disasters, Homeland Security, and biological events.
 The District Attorney's Office primary goal is to seek justice through vigorous prosecution of criminals and victim advocacy.
 The Probation Department provides intensive supervision to probationers and juvenile offenders who are placed in the community and provides a safe, secure custodial facility for juvenile offenders.
-The Public Defender's Office provides vigorous and effective legal representation of indigent persons accused of crimes, involved in dependency matters, accused of criminal contempt, or are facing involuntary mental health commitment.
-The Sheriff's Department is the primary law enforcement agency for the unincorporated areas of the

-County and its' contract cities.
+The Public Defender's Office provides vigorous and effective legal representation of indigent persons accused of crimes, involved in dependency matters, accused of criminal contempt, or facing involuntary mental health commitment.
+The Sheriff's Department is the primary law enforcement agency for the unincorporated areas of the County and its' contract cities.
 The Sheriff's Department also provides housing for incarcerated adults and security for the Courts.